Online Competition General Rules

 The 2023 Pacific Stars International Piano Competition will not be responsible for accommodation or airfare in connection with any performance/recital awarded to a contestant as a result of their participation in this competition.

 Contestants’ ages will be based on July 1, 2023, with reference to their birth date.

 Video Recording Preparation

 It is to the participant’s benefit to provide a recording of high quality.
 Recordings with too much background noise or distortion make it difficult for adjudicators to render a fair judgment of technical and artistic qualities.
 However, recordings need not be professionally recorded.
-Video recordings must be hosted on a public video platform easily accessible in the USA, such as YouTube.
+Video recordings must be hosted on a public video platform easily accessible in the USA, such as YouTube, Youku and Bilibili.

-Participants will be directed in the application page to paste video links of their performances.
+Participants will be directed to the application page to paste video links of their performances.
 Before going through the application process, participants must ensure that their video link(s) conforms to the following adherents and permissions:

 Abstain from setting accessibility limits, privacy, or permissions of the video footage and ensure it is easily viewable to the public.